Menu Close

 Seatone assisted the Bahamas Environment, Science and Technology Commission, Bahamas National Trust, Department of Marine Resources and The Nature Conservancy in conducting a management effectiveness evaluation for the Bahamas protected area network.
 The Seatone team reviewed the 2009 baseline performance assessment of Bahamas sites and developed a comparative analysis approach for 2009-2014 based on nearly two hundred indicators across the six elements of the World Commission on Protected Areas evaluation framework.
 Seatone then designed and facilitated a three-day workshop that enabled senior and mid-level protected area staff to evaluate management performance changes over a five year period; better understand challenges and opportunities; identify and prioritize projects; and develop action plans to build capacity and improve management across the network.
 Seatone subsequently prepared a detailed analysis of current management performance and generated recommendations that the Bahamas National Trust and Department of Marine Resources are using to enhance management effectiveness, organizational development, staff competencies and stakeholder engagement.
 View the 2014 Bahamas Protected Area Network Management Effectiveness Evaluation to learn more about the results of this effort and the recommendations put forward to guide protected area management across the Bahamas.

-Process Design and Facilitation Support for Development of a Spiny Lobster Fishery Management Plan, California (USA)
+Development of a Spiny Lobster Fishery Management Plan, California (USA)

 California Department of Fish and Wildlife